-When it comes to shopping, there are things you need, and there are things that are more nice to have.
-The consumer discretionary sector covers that second category, the goods and services people spend money on when they have a little extra cash available.
+When it comes to shopping, there are things that you need, and things that are mostly just nice to have.
+The consumer discretionary sector is in that second category -- the goods and services that people spend money on when they have a little extra cash available.

-Unlike consumer staples companies -- which make the bare necessities -- consumer discretionary stocks tend to do well when the economy is strong and people have more money, and poorly when times are tough and it's harder to make ends meet, like during the coronavirus pandemic.
-Below, we'll show you some top consumer discretionary stocks to consider and then look more closely at this part of the stock market.
+Unlike consumer staples companies -- which make necessities -- consumer discretionary stocks tend to do well when the economy is strong, and poorly when times are tough.
+Below are some top consumer discretionary stocks to consider and a close look at this part of the stock market.

-Several consumer discretionary companies stand out as being among the best in the business.
+Several consumer discretionary companies stand out as being among the best in their industries.

 |Consumer Discretionary Stock||Description of Business|